Sailing Holiday Packing List - What to Take?

 - Dry bag

-If you’re sailing with kids, make sure you have a strong sunscreen with a high SPF with you.
+If you’re sailing with kids, make sure you have strong sunscreen with a high SPF with you.
 Bring clothing that protects their skin from the sun and something warm for the evenings.
 Don’t forget sunglasses and sunhats.
-Last but not least, bring some inflatable toys and coloring books!
+Finally, bring some inflatable toys and coloring books!